 When it comes to the job interview, you want to make sure you are dressed to impress.

 What you wear to an interview is as important as what's on your resume.
-We've all heard varying advice on how to dress for a job interview, and you probably don't know who exactly to trust on this matter.
+We've all heard varying advice on the dress code for a job interview, and you probably don't know who exactly to trust on this matter.
 Can you get creative?
 Can you show personality?
 Are neutral colors the only way to go?

-No matter what type of interview you are going to, you want to make a positive impression while still appearing professional and suitable for the position.
-Read below for tips on how to dress for all interviews, from internships to executive-level positions.
+No matter what type of interview you are going to during the job search, you want to make a positive impression while still appearing professional and suitable for the position.
+Read below for tips on how to dress for an interview, from internships to executive-level positions.

-Black, white, gray, navy, brown, or beige are all acceptable colors to wear when it comes to a job interview.
+Black, white, gray, navy blue, brown, or beige are all acceptable colors to wear when it comes to a job interview.
 You can add a touch of color by wearing hints of light blue, pale pink, or a light yellow and still convey professionalism.
-Dress pants, pencil skirts, knee-length dresses, blazers, neutral or light-colored blouses, sweaters, cardigans, tights, and suits are all acceptable forms of clothing for the interview.
-Shoes should be closed-toed heels, flats, or short boots.
+Dress pants, pencil skirts, knee-length dresses, blazers, neutral or light-colored blouses, sweaters, cardigans, tights, and suits are all acceptable forms of interview attire.
+Dress shoes should be closed-toed heels, flats, or short boots.

-Business Casual: You can choose between either dress pants or a pencil skirt with a nice blouse, or a knee-length dress.
+Business Casual: You can choose between either dress pants or a pencil skirt with a nice blouse or button down shirt, or a knee-length dress.
 While the name says casual, you want your appearance to be neat, presentable, professional, and polished.

-Business Formal: For a more formal setting, you want to go with either a pantsuit, dress pants or pencil skirt with a nice blouse and blazer, or a knee-length dress with a blazer.
-You want to look as professional and business-appropriate as possible for this interview.
+Business Formal: For a more formal setting, you want to go with either a pantsuit, statement dress, dress pants or pencil skirt with a nice blouse and blazer, or a knee-length dress with a blazer.
+You want to look as professional and business-appropriate as possible for this job interview.

 If you are interviewing for a creative or artistic position, you can add a bit more flair to your outfit, but keep it minimal and strategic.
 For example, you can add a piece of jewelry you made, more color, or a statement bag.